Job & Internship Search

 HIRE A HEN INTERNSHIP & JOB SHADOW PROGRAM

-Participate in a three to five-week internship during Winter Session.
+Participate in a short term project based during Winter Session.
 The experience will expose you to a career area of interest and assist with building a strong professional network.

-All Winter Term Internship opportunities will be posted in Handshake from mid-September until late November.
-Search for "Winter Internship" under the Handshake job search.
+All Winter Term Internship opportunities will be posted in UDCAN from mid-September until late November.
+Search for "Winter Internship" under the Experiential Learning Projects section of the ‘Jobs’ tab.

 2021 Winter Term Internships will take place: